C. K. Asha

 C. K. Asha (born 20 May 1976) is an Indian politician and a member of the Communist Party of India.
-She is a member of the Kerala Legislative Assembly, representing the Vaikom constituency.
+She was a member of the Kerala Legislative Assembly, representing the Vaikom constituency.
 She is the former Vice President of All India Students Federation District Committee Kottayam.
-She was also two-time Vice-chairperson of St. Xavier's College, Kothavara.
+She was also two-time vice-chairperson of St. Xavier's College, Kothavara.

 Early life

 Asha is the daughter of K. Chellappan and V. B. Bhasurangi.
 She was born at Vaikom on 20 May 1976.
 She held positions of Vice President, A.I.S.F.
 Kottayam District Committee; State Committee Member, A.I.S.F.; Vice Chairperson, College Union, St. Xavier's College, Kothavara (two times); Member, Mahilasangam Mandalam Committee; C.P.I.
 Branch Executive Member.

 Political career

 C. K. Asha was elected as a member of the Kerala Legislative Assembly, from Vaikom constituency.
 She was one among the 11% of women in the LDF government of 2016.

 In 2021, Asha won the Vaikom constituency by defeating P. R. Sona of the Indian National Congress with a high margin of 29122 votes.